Lazy Loading has with two major advantages when it comes to ad serving:

-Imagine a scenario where half of your ads are loaded below the fold and nobody is scrolling down the page.
-Even though the ads are not displayed in front of the visitor's eyes, impressions are counted because the ads were loaded.
-Since CTR equals impressions / clicks, your CTR can never reach higher than 50% here.
+Imagine a scenario where half of the ads are loaded below the fold, and nobody is scrolling down the page.
+Even though the ads were not seen, impressions are counted because the creatives were loaded.
+Since CTR equals impressions / clicks, your CTR is also cut in half.

 Finally, pages load faster when lazy-loading is enabled.
 Especially on web pages with multiple ads, it's strongly recommended to enable lazy-loading in combination with asynchronous ad loading.
 If you're a publisher, Google may even reward you (i.e. not punish you) when page speed improves.